Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 The layered foam makes this step easier, which is the big selling point of Kaizen foam over anyone else.

 You want to dig your fingers as deep as you’ve made your cuts.
-You’re not pulling all of the layers out at once, rather than individually.

-Pull out the foam
+Pull out the foam Pin

-Once the foam separates, pulling out the entire piece is effortless.
-In the whole drawer, I didn’t have any pieces that broke apart other than where I cut them.
+Throughout the entire project, I didn’t have any pieces that broke apart other than where I cut them.

 Once the main piece is pulled out, take a moment to check the edges and clean up any lines and stray bits of foam in the bottom of the hole.